Additional Information for Students, Parents & Families

 Due to guidance from the Pennsylvania Department of Health that facilities in Delaware County, including gyms, should close in order to mitigate the spread of COVID-19, the Matchbox will be closed until further notice.
 More information on P.E. and Recreation

 The Dining Services team has made adjustments to dining locations, hours, and the meal plan.
 You can find more detailed information on the Dining Services website.
-This fall, you will also be able to make reservations to dine at Sharples as well as order food for take-out at other campus dining locations.
+This spring, you will also be able to make reservations to dine at Sharples as well as order food for take-out at other campus dining locations.
 Learn more here.

 Classes & Academic Schedule

 We have made adjustments to the academic calendar to accommodate our continued modified operations.
-You can see the fall academic calendar here, as well as find more detailed information on the class time grid, courses and course schedule, credits and degree requirements, enrollment, grading and more in About the 2020-21 Academic Year.
+You can see the spring academic calendar here, as well as find more detailed information on the class time grid, courses and course schedule, credits and degree requirements, enrollment, grading and more in About the 2020-21 Academic Year.

-Most fall classes — including all large lectures — will be held remotely, even for those students who are on campus.
+Most classes — including all large lectures — will be held remotely, even for those students who are on campus.
 (Individuals participating in the limited number of in-person classes offered will be required to wear face masks and maintain proper physical distancing.)
 Whether students are on or off campus, they will be able to fully participate in the academic experience.